kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

    The latter is essentially the same as the first approach, except that we need to introduce the additional concept of "readiness".

+## Handling fail-open initializers

+#132 assumed initializers always failed closed.
+It is dangerous since crashed
+initializers can block the whole cluster.
+We propose to allow initializers to fail open, and in 1.7, let all initializers fail open.

+A `fail-open initializers controller` will remove the timed out fail-open initializers from objects' initializers list.
+Every 30s, the controller

+* lists uninitialized objects
+* indexes the objects by the name of the first initialilzer in the objectMeta.Initializers
+* compares with the snapshot 30s ago, finds objects whose first initializers haven't changed
+* does a consistent read of AdmissionControllerConfiguration, finds which initializers are fail-open
+* spawns goroutines to send patches to remove fail-open initializers

+## Future work

+1. Allow the user to POST the individual initializer/webhook, expressing the dependency on other initializers/webhooks, and let a controller assembles the ordered list of initializers/webhooks.

+2. study if it's necessary to have a per-initializer timeout

+3. optimize `fail-open initializers controller` if more sophiticated watch selectors are supported, e.g., selecting on the first initializer in objectMeta.Intializers.

 ## Considered but REJECTED synchronization mechinism: